tgree/psdb/README.txt

 This package provides Python access to various ARM-compatible debug probes.

 All tools support the --help option.
+It is required to use python3.
+The easiest way to install psdb is using pip:

+pip3 install psdb

+Note that you may wish to use sudo to install psdb for all users on your
+system:

+sudo pip3 install psdb

-It is recommended to use python3.
-You may install the package locally using:
+You may also install the package locally using:

-make install3
+make install

 which will require super-user privileges.
-Alternatively, you can run all commands from the root of the repository.
+Alternatively, you can run all commands from the root of the repository without installing anything.

 If you are on a Linux machine, it is also recommended to install the udev rules file that will allow non-sudo access to the debug probes (otherwise you